garciaalvaro/melonpan-block-container/README.txt

 === Melonpan Block - Container ===
 Contributors: melonpan
-Tags: gutenberg, blocks, editor, container, innerblocks Requires at least: 5.0
+Tags: gutenberg, blocks, editor, container, innerblocks Requires at least: 5.1
 Tested up to: 5.2
-Stable tag: 1.1.1
+Stable tag: 1.2.0
-Requires PHP: 5.6
+Requires PHP: 7.1
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Container block with settings.
-Developers may also register their own block types taking advantage of the plugin settings and controls.
+Container block with settings, that can have other blocks nested.

 == Description ==

-This block is a container that can have other blocks nested.
+This plugin provides a container block which can have other blocks nested.
 It comes with the following settings:

 * Background image, fixed, color & opacity
 * Content align, max-width, text color